• Skip to primary navigation

 Medical & vocational rehabilitation.
 Should you suffer a catastrophic injury, you will be entitled to medical and vocational rehabilitation benefits.
 Trained rehabilitation professionals assist the injured worker in medical care and in attempting to return to work.
 Rehabilitation benefits can include retraining, but rarely is that seen.
 These benefits commonly include:

-Will workers’ comp pay for pain and suffering?
+Does GA workers’ comp cover pain and suffering?

-One option is filing a claim for personal injury damages, including pain and suffering, against third-parties if they can be found to be at least partly responsible for your injuries.
-For instance, injured workers may be able to sue a manufacturer of a toxic substance or defective piece of machinery or equipment found in the workplace.
+One option is to file a claim for personal injury damages, including pain and suffering, against third parties if they can be found to be at least partly responsible for your injuries.
+For instance, injured workers may be able to sue the manufacturer of a toxic substance or defective piece of machinery or equipment found in the workplace.

 Who chooses the doctor for injured workers in Georgia?